 STEP 3: Being accepted into an approved program is STEP 1.
 Registering for the class(es) is STEP 3.
 Eligibility for registration is based on (1) your hire date (2) when you wish to start and how many classes you wish to take per semester (3) if you will use financial aid.
 Assistance with course schedule, registration and payment information is provided each semester once this information has been provided.

-Currently registration is open for Fall 2019.
+Applications are being accepted for 2020.
 Semester dates are as follows:

 The current fees for Academic year 2019-2020: each 3-hour course will be $1,257.
 This amount will be effective from August 1 2019-July 31 2019.